Please visit my new website for

 Contrary to popular belief, embalming, cremation or burial is not required within 24, or even 48, hours of death under most circumstances.
 Families can care for their own loved one in the home after death.
 This is what everyone did three to four generations ago, and what many people still do throughout the world.
 It’s called a “home funeral.”
 With proper care it is safe, simple, inexpensive and legal.
-Merilynne Rush provides information and consultation to empower families to care for their own dead, whether the death is anticipated or sudden.
+I have provided information and consultation to over 50 families, through in-person or phone consultation, so they could thoroughly prepare for and understand how to care for their own dead at home, whether the death was anticipated or sudden.

-Merilynne also teaches about and advocates for green burial.
 The benefits of home funeral and green burial include personal expression of grief in a relaxed and loving atmosphere, the love and honor that only family members can provide, inclusion of the family and the community, and an easier grief journey for those involved.
-It is also better for the environment.
+Both options offer environmental benefits as well.
+Read more about Green Burial here.

 What is a Home Funeral?